jamesmandrews/docker-ssl-nginx-reverse-proxy-ssl-gitea/README.md

 We want to first run it in stage to make sure everything is configured correctly.
 If we execute it in production mode let's encrypt may encounter rate limits which will prevent you from successfully getting your certificate.

-If you run the command and are greeted with a the below message then you have successfully configured the servers.
+If you run the command and are greeted with the below message then you have successfully configured the servers.

 ```
 IMPORTANT NOTES: